 In January 2012 he went on loan to the end of the season to French top-flight club Dijon who had Florent Malouda's younger brother Lesly in their squad.
 On a personal note, Kakuta enjoyed a decent second half of the season, scoring four goals in 16 appearances, but collectively it ended with Dijon relegated to the French Second Division.

-Kakuta then moved on loan to Vitesse Arnhem for the 2012/13 season, where he has been heavily involved for the Dutch side.
+Kakuta then moved on loan to Vitesse Arnhem for the 2012/13 season, where 21 of his 22 league appearances for the Dutch side were starts as he helped them to Europa League qualification.
+He scored once.

 At junior international level, he was part of the France Under 19 side that won the 2010 European Championships, creating the winning goal against Spain.
 He was named star player of the tournament.
 The next summer he played at the Under 20 World Cup, and helped his country to the final four.